xueelf/totte/README.md

 </script>
 ```

-You can also use other CDNs according to your preferences, such as [jsDelivr](https://www.jsdelivr.com/) and [UNPKG](https://unpkg.com/).
+You can also use other CDNs according to your preferences, such as [jsDelivr](https://www.jsdelivr.com/) and [UNPKG](https://unpkg.com/) etc.

 ### NPM